Observational appearance and photon rings of non-singular black holes from anisotropic fluids: Optical appearances

 \subsection{Face-on imaging}

+For the generation of both face-on and inclined (see next section) images, we normalize all the emission models to the peak of intensity of the emitted profile, for a consistent visual comparison.
 In Fig. \ref{fig:Imaging}, we depict the emitted (left figures) and observed (middle figures) intensities as well as the optical images (right figures), of the three thin-disk GLM models above (from top to bottom) orbiting the non-singular black hole, when viewed face-on (i.e. with a zero inclination between the observer's line of sight with respect to the normal to the disk's surface).
 In the observed intensity profiles we also depict the corresponding profile for the Schwarzschild black hole as a comparison.

 The most prominent characteristic of these images is that they all display a dark central region, where the intensity is strongly dimmed due to both the redshift and much shortened photon's path-length associated to the existence of a horizon at $r \approx 2 M$.
 Such a central brightness depression appears, in the first two models, well below the critical curve which, as discussed in the previous sections, only determines the theoretical shadow.
 This is expected as in these disk models light can be emitted from inside the photon sphere, and such photons can escape to infinity, acquiring an important redshift.
 On the other hand, the central brightness depression very much coincides with the critical curve for the third model, as the emission is far from the photon sphere, near the ISCO, and only the photons that are trapped very nearly the photon sphere are delimiting the critical curve.
 In this sense, the shadow's size can be approximately taken to be given by the location of the last visible photon ring, as they converge to such a curve at $n \to \infty$.
 Nonetheless, the shadow in such a third model would still be pierced inside by at least one bright photon rings (i.e. the $n=1$).
 Qualitatively similar features for these three models have been observed in other alternative black hole metrics that mildly modify the Schwarzschild black hole, see e.g. \cite{Olmo:2025ctf}.